-Today, the most successful financial services organizations are more focused on what’s necessary to safeguard business continuity and solvency.
-Much of this begins with greater visibility and reliability of key data to help drive critical business decisions—especially during times of crisis.
+Today, financial services organizations are more focused on what’s necessary to safeguard business continuity and solvency.
+Much of this begins with greater visibility and reliability of key data to help drive your critical business decisions, especially during critical market changes.

-Our current blog series is reviewing cash and treasury best practices during uncertain times.
+Our current blog series is reviewing cash and treasury best practices you can follow to prepare for instant payments and build true cash visibility.
 In the previous post, we reviewed best practices for enhancing cash and liquidity forecasting.
 This week, we focus on ways to establish intraday liquidity monitoring capabilities.

 Consideration #4: Establish intraday liquidity monitoring capabilities